moghwan/web.bouayad.app/README.md

 - showing prayer times for the day by selected city.

 ## Releases
+- A browser extension for a quicker access is alse made, can be downloaded from [Mozilla add-ons](https://addons.mozilla.org/firefox/addon/bouayadapp-%D8%A7%D9%84%D9%8A%D9%88%D9%85%D9%8A%D8%A9-%D8%A7%D9%84%D8%B9%D8%B5%D8%B1%D9%8A%D8%A9/), or load it into chromium based browsers from [source](https://github.com/moghwan/ext.bouayad.app).
-Please see the [changelog](https://github.com/moghwan/web.bouayad.app/releases) for more details about all releases.
+- Please see the [changelog](https://github.com/moghwan/web.bouayad.app/releases) for more details about all releases notes.

 ## Contributing
 - This repo is open to your contributions!
 Any improvements or a feature request are greatly appreciated.